Final Program

 10:20 Samir Somaiya

-Godavari Biorefineries
+Godavari Biorefineries (IN)

 India’s Transition to a Green Economy and the role of Godavari Biorefineries by Regenerative Biomass realising Commercial Scale Advanced Biochemicals (and Social Approach)